David L. Hill

-David Lawrence Hill (November 11, 1919 – December 14, 2008) was an American nuclear physicist who worked on the Manhattan Project in World War II and was head of the Federation of American Scientists.
+David Lawrence Hill (November 11, 1919 – December 14, 2008) was an American nuclear physicist who worked on the Manhattan Project during World War II and was head of the Federation of American Scientists.
 He is best known for his 1959 testimony against the nomination of Lewis Strauss as United States Secretary of Commerce.

 Early life

-David L. Hill was born in Booneville, Mississippi. on 11 November 1919.
+David L. Hill was born in Booneville, Mississippi on 11 November 1919.
 He was the only child of David A. Hill Jr. and Mabel C. Brown, a retired elementary school teacher.

 Personal life

 Hill married Mary Shadow on December 31, 1950, with whom he had seven children, four sons and three daughters.
 Their names were David Hill, Mary Claire Wise, Robert L. Hill, John F. Hill, Cynthia A. Hughes, Sandra E. Hill, and James A. Hill.
 After the death of his wife in 1992, Hill never remarried but would then move to Rochester, where he met Sharon Vincent, his partner with whom he would spend the rest of his life.
 He died on December 14, 2008, at the age of 89 in Brighton, New York.